Skip to content

 Prerequisites

-1. Create an OpenAI account and get your API secret key from here.
+1. Create an OpenAI account and get your API secret key from platform.openai.com.

 Understanding the API call